About the Artist

 Artist’s Statement

-Raised by a Philipino Catholic Mother and an Irish Catholic Father, my first aesthetic experiences took place at the historic Old Mission in Santa Barbara, California.
+Raised by a Filipino Catholic Mother and an Irish Catholic Father, my first aesthetic experiences took place at the historic Old Mission in Santa Barbara, California.
 Throughout my school years the images that touched me most deeply were the more ecstatic of the biblical narratives of Gruenwald, Rubens, Rembrandt and Carravagio.
-I was educated to paint in the self-referential Modernist tradition but longed for that passion of an earlier age, a passion for the spiritual and the transcendent.
+I was later educated to paint in the self-referential Modernist tradition but longed for the passion of an earlier age, a passion for the spiritual and the transcendent.

-My next step was to try original compositions derived from personal journals which I kept of my own study of the scriptures.
+Soon I was to try original compositions derived from personal journals which I kept of my own study of the scriptures.
 These works combined biblical narratives with my own journey of faith, allowing me to place myself into the context of a particular Bible story.
-No longer obliged to illustrate the Scriptures for an illiterate audience, I layered and juxtaposed images, text and objects, linking personal musings with the Biblical narrative in a stream of consciousness.
-This process encouraged unexpected associations and alternate viewpoints in the traditional interpretation of scriptural passages (examples: “Wreath for the Sinai Generation ‘01,” “Why Canaan?…and the Curse Goes On ’97”).
+As a modern painter, no longer obliged to illustrate the Scriptures for an illiterate audience, I layered and juxtaposed images, text and objects, linking personal history with the Biblical narrative in a stream of consciousness.
+This process encouraged unexpected associations and surprising viewpoints different from the traditional interpretation of scriptural passages (examples: “Wreath for the Sinai Generation ‘01,” “Why Canaan?…and the Curse Goes On ’97”).

-The last group of paintings I was commissioned to do for specific sermons in a large church auditorium.
-Art is experienced differently in a liturgical context where it has the specific function of standing for the values and aspirations of a particular congregation.
-This requirement can be stifling to the artist and produce some really inert art, especially for a viewer accustomed to modern forms of media.
-For me the challenge was to inject these works with my own personal experience of the “Scripture as Living Word” for contemporary viewers bored by spiritual clichés and dogma.
-Visually, the paintings needed to stand up to the other forms of media used in the church service.
-To hold the impatient modern gaze, I strived for dramatic forms, richness of surface and nuance of meaning (examples: “Scarlet Letters ‘01,” “The Reluctant Servant ‘01,” “Enter through Praise ‘92”).
+As part of a church “worship team,” I have been required to paint large canvases that will stand up to a large auditorium space.
+Also art is experienced differently in a liturgical context, where is has a specific function of standing for the values and aspiration of a particular congregation.
+This requirement can be stifling and produce some rather inert art.
+For me the challenge was to inject the work with my own personal experience of “Scripture as God’s Living Word.” (examples: “Scarlet Letters ‘01,” “The Reluctant Servant ‘01,” “Enter through Praise ‘92”).

-To be a religious painter in a secular age may seem, at least to some, anachronistic and narrow.
-Paradoxically, I have found that it satisfies my desire to passionately portray the spiritual while transcending Modernism’s self-centeredness.
+To be a religious painter in a secular age may seem, to many, anachronistic and narrow.
+Paradoxically, I have found that it satisfies my desire to portray the spiritual while transcending Modernism’s self-centeredness.

 From “Stirring the Waters” Show at Westmont College, May 2003